 In addition, Government Code Section 6157(b) authorizes a State agency to charge an appropriate fee to cover the cost of any returned or dishonored checks.
-This section is applicable to the Automatic Fire Extinguishing Systems Program because the program accepts checks for fees.
+This section is applicable to the program accepts checks for fees.

-SUMMARY OF EXISTING REGULATIONS:
+SUMMARY OF EXISTING REGULATIONS